mportesdev/mportesdev.github.io/_drafts/2021-09-15-extending-a-path-in-python.md

 platform-testing conditional expression will be skipped and we will get the above shown flavour-related error.

+What can we do?
 We should be able to overcome this constraint by passing `Path` explicitly as the `cls` argument:

 ```python
 from pathlib import Path